 He has also served as a member of the SUNY Chancellor's Advisory Group on Leadership and Professional Development, and has participated in the President's Leadership Academy offered by the Association of Community College Trustees (AACT).
 Before joining the administration of SCCC, Dr. McKay was appointed and served as the Chancellor's representative of the Community College of Baltimore County to the University Systems of Maryland/Maryland Association of Community Colleges (USM/MACC) Solutions Committee.
 This committee was responsible for follow-up activities associated with a capacity study for the State of Maryland.

 Dr. McKay received his Ed.D. in Higher Education Administration with a specialization in Community College Leadership from Morgan State University in Baltimore, his M.A. in Management and Communication from the College of Notre Dame in Baltimore and his B.S. in Business Management from the University of Maryland, College Park.
-Dr. McKay has also received an honorary Doctor of Letters degree from St. Joseph’s College.
-Dr. McKay is often invited to conduct professional presentations at national and international conferences on the topics of retention, strategic planning, governance and administration, and workforce and economic development.
+Dr. McKay has also received an honorary Doctor of Letters degree from St. Joseph's College.
+Dr. McKay is often invited to conduct professional presentations at national and international conferences on the topics of academic programming, enrollment management, retention, strategic planning, governance and administration, and workforce and economic development.